Jaimilit/CrossFit/README.md

 ## DESIGN

 This project was created to provide information on what CrossFit is and to provide sample workouts - WODs - to gain interest.
-The audience for this project is anyone who is wanting more information on what CrossFit is and/or who is wanting to be more healthy and fit in general.
-However, more specifially, I am targeting women by using many images of women.
+The audience for this project is anyone who want more information on what CrossFit is and/or who is wanting to be more healthy and fit in general.
+However, more specifically, I am targeting women by using many images of women.
 By providing sample WODs and terms to know, someone can go into any CrossFit class and already have some background knowledge on what to expect.

 ![responsive](assets/images/responsive.png)